privacyguides/privacyguides.org/collections/_evergreen/linux-desktop.md

 </object>

 ### "Security-focused" distributions
 There is often some confusion about "security-focused" distributions and "pentesting" distributions.
 A quick search for "the most secure Linux distribution" will often give results like Kali Linux, Black Arch, and Parrot OS.
-These distributions are offensive penetration testing distributions, that bundle tools for testing other systems.
+These distributions are offensive penetration testing distributions that bundle tools for testing other systems.
 They don't include any "extra security" or defensive mitigations intended for regular use.

 ### Arch-based distributions